freneticmonkey/migrate/doc/CLI.md

 >  ### init-existing
    Read the target database and generate a YAML schema including PropertyIds

+>  ### check-config
+   Check the configuration, connectivity to target and management DBs, as well as checking the environment for required tooling.

 ## diff
 Compare the target database to the YAML schema and output a human readable Git style diff.